apache/drill/_docs/odbc-jdbc-interfaces/configuring-odbc/020-configuring-odbc-on-linux.md

 ### Configuring .mapr.drillodbc.ini

-To configure the MapR Drill ODBC Driver in the `.mapr.drillodbc.ini` configuration file, complete the following steps:
+To configure the Drill ODBC Driver in the `.mapr.drillodbc.ini` configuration file, complete the following steps:

   1. Open the `.mapr.drillodbc.ini` configuration file in a text editor.